dhanush-sg-14/Fit-Track/README.md

   - Choose workouts based on your fitness level and goal
 - 🥗 *Diet Plans*
   - Get daily meal plans based on your preferences
-- 📅 *Progress Tracking*
-  - Track your weight, calories, workouts, and nutrition
-- 🧘‍♀ *Wellness Tips*
-  - Healthy tips, water reminders, and more

 ---